arpitarawatt/diabetes-predictor/README.md

 ## Dataset
 The dataset used for training the model is the PIMA Indians Diabetes Dataset, which is widely used for diabetes prediction tasks.

+## Files
+- templates/: Contains HTML files for the frontend interface of the web app.
+- Diabetes.ipynb: Jupyter Notebook for data analysis, preprocessing, and model training.
+- app.py: Flask application script that connects the model with the web interface.
+- diabetes_logistic_regression_model.pkl: Pickled trained Logistic Regression model used for predictions.
+- requirements.txt: List of dependencies required to run the project.

 ## Features
 - Input custom health parameters to predict diabetes risk.
 - Shows if you might be diabetic or not.